AlexanderKosik/software_design/content/project/impl_1/impl_1.md

 ![](images/client_sim.png)

 By starting the `rcp_print_server` it will open port `20.001` and wait for connection.
-The connection and can be established by using `rcp_send`.
+The connection can be established by using `rcp_send`.

-The ip address *127.0.0.1* is the so called loopback address and can be used to send data over network to the own system.
+The ip address *127.0.0.1* is the so called loopback address and can be used to send data over network your own system.

 ```bash
 $ python3 ./rcp_print_server.py